Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Where To Stay In Berlin

-However, in general the transportation system in Berlin is good and it’s straightforward to get around town.
-As long as you stay in the city center (“inside the ring”) you should be fine.
+In general, the transportation system in Berlin is good, and it’s straightforward to get around town.
+As long as you stay in the city center (“inside the ring” as the locals say) you should be fine.

 Berlin Neighborhoods